master0v/Universal-Value-Framework/README.md

 ### Universal-Value-Framework
-Universal Value Framework is an attemt at quantifying and giving a rigorous mathematical definition to the human ethical values.
+Universal Value Framework is an attempt at quantifying and giving a rigorous mathematical definition to the human ethical values.